vtex-apps/payment-provider-example/docs/README.md

 ## Making your connector available to everyone

-⚠️ Important: If you want to make your connector available to all accounts, make sure to have the billing options field in your manifest
+â ï¸ Important: If you want to make your connector available to all accounts, make sure to have the billing options field in your manifest

 The publication process is made via app store, more info on how to do that here: